-The Family Farm ReGeneration Act (HB 183) can help these groups get together to make sure farmland is available for next generation family farmers.
+The Family Farm ReGeneration Act (HB 95) can help landowners and land seekers connect to make sure farmland is available for next generation family farmers.

 We need to send a strong message to the Ohio legislature that Ohioans support beginning farmers and want to see our state representatives help transition farmland to the next generation and keep our leading industry going strong.

 Sign the petition below to support the Family Farm ReGeneration Act in the Ohio legislature today!

 WE THE UNDERSIGNED ask the Ohio legislature to take action today to ensure that farmland is available for a new generation of farmers.